Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/migration.md

 - The default value for the `fallbackPlacements` is changed to `['top', 'right', 'bottom', 'left']` for better placement of popper elements.
 - All the events for the dropdown are now triggered on the dropdown toggle button and then bubbled up to the parent element.
 - Dropdown menus now have a `data-bs-popper="static"` attribute set when the positioning of the dropdown is static and `data-bs-popper="none"` when dropdown is in the navbar.
 This is added by our JavaScript and helps us use custom position styles without interfering with Popper's positioning.
-- `popperConfig` can be passed as a function that accepts the Bootstrap's default Popper config as an argument, so that you can merge this default configuration in your way.
+- `popperConfig` can be passed as a function that accepts the Boosted's default Popper config as an argument, so that you can merge this default configuration in your way.

 ## v5.0.0-beta1